widmerin/LyricsAnalyzer/README.md

 # Lyrics Analyzer

 ## Teammember
-Students: Michael Job & Ina Widmer
+Michael Job & Ina Widmer

 ## Idee
 Analyse the used words in chart songs.